section-engineering-education/engineering-education/articles/implementing-firebase-in-flutter/index.md

 Use the `pub get` command to retrieve appropriate dependencies.

-Next, open your browser and navigate to the [Firebase](https://firebase.google.com/) website.
+Next, open your browser and navigate to [Firebase's website](https://firebase.google.com/).
 We need to create a new firebase project, as shown below.

 ![project name](/engineering-educationimplementing-firebase-in-flutter/project-name.png)